 Just like the production of commodities for Western markets is now highly globalized, so too is the commodification of care also globalized.

-There are commodity chains of reproductive labor, or “global care chains” (Hochschild 2000).
+There are commodity chains which circulate goods produced in one place for consumption in another place.
+There are also commodity chains of reproductive labor, or “global care chains” (Hochschild 2000).

 Commodity chains are assembled by capitalist firms using container ships.
 How are care chains created?

 Remittances are transfers of cash from person to person between countries, usually by a migrant worker sending money home to family or relatives to support them.

 Remittances are, in other words, gifts of money.
 They are ways of doing kinship when you can't be physically present to provide the care you normally would in your role as a family member.

 From a macro perspective, remittances are also a major part of the contemporary global economy, especially from the perspective of the so-called developing world, where many immigrants come from.

 A commodity chain gives us an image of one side of globalization, but it is incomplete.